esrlabs/esr-rim/README.md

 # RIM User Guide

 > From RIM version 1.1.4 it is no more necessary to set the global git autocrlf option to false on Windows platforms.
 If you don't have other reasons you might want to set it back to the recommended value (which is true).
+> From RIM version 1.3.3 the temporary directory used for git repositories is no more placed into the workspace.
+If the HOME environment variable is set it will be placed into a unique directory under $HOME/.rim

 ## Concept